panmat7/conv-file-quality-assurance/README.md

 ## 🏛️Background

-This project is a proposal from Innlandet Fylkeskommune for a bachelor thesis at NTNU's programming program.
+This project is a proposal from Innlandet Fylkeskommune for a bachelor thesis at the Norwegian University of Science and Technology's programming program.
 It addresses a key issue in the automatic conversion of documents to archival formats—namely, the potential for errors and inconsistencies during conversion.

 The Innlandet County Archive, one of Norway’s largest inter-municipal archives, receives a wide variety of digital documents from 48 municipalities.
 Many of these documents arrive in formats not suited for long-term archival storage, requiring conversion to approved archival formats.